kutaycoskuner/project_toolkit_py/README.md

 An OCR (Optical Character Recognition) tool for extracting text from PDFs or images, converting it into raw .txt or .md files.

 **Use case**: Parsing text content from human-readable documents.

+### Text to Image (syntax highlighter)

+A utility that converts code or text snippets into styled images with customizable syntax highlighting, alignment, margins, and framing.
+Supports adding titles, headings, and themed color schemes for different platforms (e.g., PowerShell, Python).

+Use case: Creating visually appealing code snippets or documentation graphics for presentations, tutorials, or social media.

+###

 ---